 European Environment Agency (EEA), meetings of EU environment ministers and of the heads of national agencies

 Switzerland has been a full member of the European Environment Agency (EEA) and its European Environment Information and Observation Network (EIONET) since 2006.
-The EEA collects and analyses data on the state of the environment in 33 Member States (EU 28, EFTA 4 and Turkey) and six cooperating West Balkan states.
+The EEA collects and analyses data on the state of the environment in 32 member countries (EU 27, EFTA 4 and Turkey) and six cooperating West Balkan countries.
 It ensures that these data meet the common criteria to guarantee their comparability.
 Although Switzerland only has a consultative role on the EEA Management Board, it benefits from the EEA's data collection and expertise, and information about Switzerland is included in EEA publications.
 However, Switzerland has not agreed to adopt the substantive rules for environmental policy or harmonise regulations in this area.

 At the same time, Switzerland regularly attends the informal meetings of EU environment ministers.
 These meetings, which focus on specific topics, provide an opportunity for exercising reciprocal political influence.